 Please stop to think for a minute.
 “Am I hating, persecuting someone due to their religious or political beliefs or am I accepting of those, who as Americans exercise their right to choose their beliefs or lifestyle, whether I think they be wrong or right or in between?
 They do have the freedom to choose.”

 This link is to the song: “United We Stand, Divided We Fall.” https://youtu.be/GYw1aNSfZls

 I do think many people make their decisions based on what their family or friends choose.
 But making any decisions should be done with careful research.
 Not just listening to the news or reading the newspaper.
 We should each listen to both sides of an issue, with all of its pros and cons before we make a decision.
-We should make educated choices and learn to give and take where appropriate.
+We should make educated choices and learn to give and take when appropriate.

 Many years ago some countries decided that people who were not educated or were women, or Black or poor should not be allowed to vote.
-Let’s be thankful we do not live in those times and hopefully use our political “voice” after much research, thinking and listening to both sides.
+Let’s be thankful we do not live in those times and hopefully use our political “voice” responsibly after much research, thinking and listening to both sides.
 One side is not always right and the other one always wrong.
 That’s why we are supposed to work together to make things the best they can be.